-Oil edges above $65 as Middle East concerns support
+Oil slips towards $65 as Middle East tensions ease

 Still, there has been no disruption to Middle East production as a result of the flare-up in tensions and other indications this week suggest supply is ample.

 Crude inventories in the United States rose last week by 1.2 million barrels, the U.S. Energy Information Administration said on Wednesday.
+[EIA/S]

 That compared with analysts’ expectations in a Reuters poll for a 3.6 million-barrel drop.